blablabananarama/thesis/README.md

  this should in the future be running a docker container
+* install docker if not already done
+* navigate to this file in the console and run:
+'''bash
+docker-compose run --service-ports notebook
+'''
+* after building a command prompt should open allowing you to open jupyter-notebooks

 * Create an anaconda environment called `phenobooth-analysis`, with Jupyter Notebook installed in it.
 * Clone locally this repository.
 * From an anaconda terminal, `cd` to this repository's root and then do: